oliveiraMats2/Edited_MRS_challenge_Deep_Spectral_Divers_Team/README.md

 # Edited_MRS_challenge_Deep_Spectral_Divers_Team

 This repository contains the code for the Deep Spectral Divers team's submission to the Edited-MRS Reconstruction Challenge.
-The objective of the challenge is to investigate machine learning models that can reconstruct spectra using significantly less data than current Edited-MRS scans, resulting in faster scan times.
+It enables inference using the models used in the challenge, aiming to reconstruct GABA spectra faster by utilizing less data compared to current Edited-MRS scans.

 ## Challenge Description